saifulazad/bdjobs-scraping/README.md

 ##How to start
 * You can start by virtual env (optional)
 * `python -m pip install -r requiriement.txt`
-* Edit the config.py file provide PATH of your chrome driver
+* Edit the config.py file provide PATH of your chrome driver ⋅⋅* For windows our default path is C drive.
+So keep chrome driver at C: drive ..* We are not still aware of linux now :(
-* run `BDjobs_click.py`
+* run `BDjobs_click.py` and wait a bit to complete the process
+* There will be a txt file at txts folder named with ddmm.txt.
+* If above process works good one can see many links on that page.
+* Then run the `mapper.py` located on jobprocess package.
+* After that at xlxs folder you will get an xls file will job info

 ###TODOs
 - [x] run selenium and extract the links
 - [x] run each link and scrape perticlar job
 - [x] Write documentation
 - [ ] Analysis of data by Machine Learing

+###Contact